citp/privacy-policy-historical/p/pd/pdn/pdnpulse.com.md

 The information NIELSEN collects is used in a variety of ways: for internal review; to improve the content of the site, thus making your user experience more valuable; to notify you about updates to the service; and to let you know about products and services that you may be interested in.

 **Email:** If you have provided us your email address, NIELSEN periodically sends promotional emails to its subscribers about services offered by NIELSEN and its partners.
-If you do not wish to receive email information from NIELSEN, please let us know by emailing us at: [removeme@vnuemedia.com](mailto:removeme@vnuemedia.com) or by writing us at NIELSEN BUSINESS MEDIA, 770 Broadway, 6th Floor, New York, NY 10003.
+If you do not wish to receive email information from NIELSEN, please let us know by emailing us at: [removeme@nielsen.com](mailto:removeme@vnuemedia.com) or by writing us at NIELSEN BUSINESS MEDIA, 770 Broadway, New York, NY 10003.

 The "email this article" feature is an easy way for you to send articles through email.
 The email addresses that you supply to use this service will not be used for any other purpose without your consent.

 **With whom does NIELSEN share the information it gathers/tracks?**

 From time to time we share this information with other reputable organizations for marketing purposes or the information is used by NIELSEN to contact consumers for its own marketing endeavors.
 As a valued consumer, we offer you the opportunity to "opt out", or request not to accept these marketing opportunities.
-If at any time you change your mind and do not want NIELSEN to share your email address or home address with other companies and/or organizations, or would simply like to be removed from the list, please let us know by emailing us at: [removeme@vnuemedia.com](mailto:removeme@vnuemedia.com) or by writing us at NIELSEN BUSINESS MEDIA, 770 Broadway, 6th Floor, New York, NY 10003.
+If at any time you change your mind and do not want NIELSEN to share your email address or home address with other companies and/or organizations, or would simply like to be removed from the list, please let us know by emailing us at: [removeme@nielsen.com](mailto:removeme@vnuemedia.com) or by writing us at NIELSEN BUSINESS MEDIA, 770 Broadway, New York, NY 10003.

 **Sweepstakes/Contests**